swizzin/docs.swizzin.ltd/docs/guides/troubleshooting.md

 Consider using a Dynamic DNS (DDNS) provider for your home IP to gain a free domain that can be used for something such as letsencrypt.

 ## Staring from scratch
 We generally advise against this scenario as you lose the opportunity to learn from the mistakes that happened somewhere along the line.
 This knowledge can help you save time and restore the functionality of the system in case it goes ver awry.
-Please attempt the steps above first before nuking the system
+Please attempt the steps above first before nuking the system.

 There is currently no convenient way to uninstall the entire swizzin suite and return all files and settings to their byte-for-byte original state.